You will need to contact the Franchise Tax Board.

 - Tax Savings

 Resale license is obtained through the State Board of Equalization located in the City of Riverside.

 If your business is located in an unincorporated area, then you will need to contact the Clerk of the Board.

 No, business license/permit is obtained through City Hall where the business is located.

 A search for a business name can be done through our website.

-Yes, changes can be made to the filing such as business address, owner’s address or to add an additional owner(s) name(s).
+No, changes can not be made to the filing including business address, owner’s address or to add an additional owner(s) name(s) changes.
 These changes are considered a new filing and the same requirements for publishing apply.

 Your filing will expire 30 days from the date you filed and you will have to file again, and pay the fee/s.